MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Related Work

 \section{Related Work}

 \para{Knowledge Distillation.} There have been several studies of transferring knowledge from one model to another~\cite{ba2014deep,hinton2015distilling,romero2014fitnets,park2019relational,muller2020subclass,tian2019contrastive,Furlanello2018BornAN,kim2020self}.
-Ba and Caruana~\cite{ba2014deep} improve the accuracy of a shallow neural network by training it to mimic a deep neural network with penalizing the difference of logits between the two networks.
+Ba and Caruana~\cite{ba2014deep} improve the accuracy of a shallow neural network by training it to mimic a deep neural network by penalizing the difference of logits between the two networks.
 Hinton et al.~\cite{hinton2015distilling} introduced knowledge distillation (KD) that trains a student model with the objective of matching the softmax distribution of a teacher model at the output layer.
-Romero et al.~\cite{romero2014fitnets} distill a teacher using additional linear projection layers and minimize $L_2$ loss at the earlier layers to train a students.
 Park et al.~\cite{park2019relational} focused on mutual relations of data examples instead and they proposed relational knowledge distillation.
-The transfer works best when there are many possible classes because more information can be transferred, but in cases where there are only a few possible classes the transfer is less effective.
-To deal with the problem, M\"{u}ller et al.~\cite{muller2020subclass} improved the transfer by forcing the teacher to divide each class into many subclasses.
 Tian et al.~\cite{tian2019contrastive} proposed to distill from the penultimate layer using a contrastive loss for cross-modal transfer.
 A few recent papers~\cite{Furlanello2018BornAN,kim2020self} have shown that distilling a teacher model into a student model of identical architecture, i.e., self-distillation, can improve the student over the teacher.